 My grandmother passed away peacefully in her own bed, surrounded by her children, at approximately 3pm.
 At almost exactly that same time, 300 miles away in a dorm building in Chicago, I met the only Irish exchange student at my university.
 And by met, I mean we nearly collided in the hallway and scared each other half to death.

 My new Irish friend and I enjoyed a brief chat, then went our separate ways.
 Having not interacted with many Irish folk outside of my own family, I thought fondly of my grandma.
 I wouldn’t find out about her death until the next day.
 But I can’t help but feel, even after all this time that she (or God, or the universe, or a gaggle of benevolent space aliens) was sending me a wee message that day.

 Now let’s jump forward again to February 2013 in Vietnam.
 It’s once again my birthday, and also the biggest holiday in Vietnam, the Lunar New Year (colloquially known as Tết ).
-My Vietnamese roommate had invited me to spend the 10 day holiday with her family, who quickly adopted me into their ranks.
+My Vietnamese roommate had invited me to spend the ten day holiday with her family, who quickly adopted me into their ranks.
 I was carted around and introduced to every family member and was massively overfed.
-It was 10 days of constant bowing and pantomiming and trying to say “No thank you, I’m stuffed” but ending up eating 2 or 5 more helpings anyway.
-It was 10 days that I wouldn’t trade for anything.
+It was ten days of constant bowing and pantomiming and trying to say “No thank you, I’m stuffed” but ending up eating two or five more helpings anyway.
+I wouldn’t trade the memories from those ten days for anything.

 On the night of my 21st birthday, instead of going out and partying like an animal as most college kids in America are wont to do, I had tea with an old lady.